jeffknupp/blog/content/2013-01-04-creating-and-optimizing-a-letterpress-cheating-program-in-python.md

 So we need to change the data structure used to store our anagram dictionary.
 It needs to allow us to access our "key" string and "value" strings quickly.
-It also needs constant time lookup.
+It also needs constant time look up.

 Now is when you guess what data structure we use.
 Here's a hint: I've been referring to the list of anagrams as the "anagram dictionary"...